Accident at Home Compensation Claims

 - general pain and suffering including loss of amenity

-Before deciding to make a claim, an injury lawyer will be able to discuss your case and run through your options.
-The lawyer will be sensitive to the needs of your recovery, and will direct and advise on your legal matters accordingly.
+Before you decide to start a claim, you can discuss your case with a specialist solicitor and run through your options.
+Your solicitor will be sensitive to the needs of your recovery and will direct and advise on your legal matters accordingly.

 - burns, scars and other injuries arising from defective products

 - slip, trip and fall injuries